hackeriet/blog/_posts/2026-06-01-demystifying-telco.md

 ## Start With Fraud

 The research started with phishing groups.
-Not the abstract kind of phishing where someone says "users should be more careful," but the infrastructure behind messages that look like Autopass, Posten, bank warnings, and delivery notices.
+The infrastructure behind messages that look like Autopass, Posten, bank warnings, and delivery notices.

 That led to SIM farms.
 A SIM farm is a rack of SIM cards attached to hardware that can send messages through a web interface or API.
 Europol has published examples from cybercrime-as-a-service cases.
 The hardware is modems, SIM slots, management software, and enough automation to send at scale.